 The origin of clothes is only a mystery if one rejects the written record of God’s Word.

-Assyrian chronology is not as simple as Thiele would have us believe, and there is no reason to bend the Bible to fit the current reconstructions of Assyrian chronology.
+There is no reason to bend the Bible to fit the current reconstructions of Assyrian chronology.

 Chronologists have differing views as to the length of the sojourn of the Jews.
 I think it would not be a problem for anybody if they just collect all the relevant verses.